In This Article

 These treatments include:

-Many people find that dietary changes are most effective.
+Many people find that dietary changes are the most effective.
 Eating a low FODMAP or Specific Carbohydrate (SCD) diet helps some people cure their symptoms.

 Regardless of which dietary approach you choose, you’ll benefit from eating an abundant, diverse array of healthy, whole foods.